mvidner/rpm-build-dependencies/YaST.md

 ### Stub the APIs Used in Tests

-Ruby is a dynamic language and makes it easy to replace interfaces by stubs.
+We run a mixture of unit and integration tests at RPM build time.
+The downside of this is that we pull in many of the run time dependencies.
+Fortunately Ruby is a dynamic language and makes it easy to replace interfaces by stubs.
+That enables us to cut those dependencies.

 Well, we also have some Perl code (notably yast2-users), and the stubbing techniques across languages are messier but still effective.